bocaletto-luca/OpenStereoMatrix/README.md

 ---

+---

+## Documentation format

+All schematics and explanations are embedded in a single, responsive HTML file (`docs/index.html`) written entirely in HTML and CSS, with SVG primitives for wiring diagrams.
+There are no external images or hardware drawings.
+This guarantees portability, clarity, and easy adaptation across platforms.

+This format serves readers who prefer:
+- No image dependencies,
+- Cleanly styled dark-mode documentation,
+- Embedded wiring and logic in web-native code,
+- Self-contained offline viewing or integration into other web projects.

+---

+## Amplifier compatibility notes

+Modern amplifiers may use BTL (Bridge-Tied Load) or Class-D topologies with separate grounds per channel.
+In these cases, tying the negative terminals of L and R together can damage the amplifier.

+**Always verify** whether the amplifier shares a common ground (i.e., negative terminals are referenced to the same point).
+If unsure:
+- Do not use the phantom center circuit (it assumes common ground),
+- Only use the Hafler rear matrix (which avoids tying grounds),
+- Use an active subwoofer with transformer-isolated high-level inputs or buffered line inputs.

+---

+## Thermal behavior

+Passive summing and difference circuits dissipate power as heat.
+Even with moderate listening levels, resistors can exceed 50–70 °C after 20–30 minutes without airflow.

+Recommended practices:
+- Use ceramic or wirewound resistors rated for 15–50 W, not generic carbon resistors,
+- Mount resistors away from plastic components or flammable surfaces,
+- Provide airflow in enclosures,
+- Check with an infrared thermometer after sustained use.

+High-power variants can use heatsinks, metal enclosures, or even forced ventilation if necessary.

+---

+## Scaling to higher-power amplifiers

+For systems exceeding 100 W RMS per channel:
+- Increase summing and attenuation resistors proportionally (e.g., use 25–50 Ω shunt with 25–50 W rating),
+- Series summing resistors must handle peak currents safely and avoid excessive voltage drop,
+- Recalculate total impedance with each speaker added or rerouted.

+Use Ohm’s Law:
+- \(P = V^2 / R\),
+- Estimate worst-case voltage across resistor and back-calculate power.

+---

+## Alternatives and upgrades

+This project can be expanded into:

+- **Buffered active matrix**: Use op-amps or discrete buffers to reproduce the phantom center and L−R surrounds with controlled gain and low noise.
+- **Relay-switchable modes**: Integrate relays or MOSFETs to switch modes electronically, ideal for remote control setups.
+- **Preamp integration**: Create a switchable passive matrix stage ahead of amplification, preserving amplifier load integrity.

+Each upgrade should retain the project’s core values: simplicity, reversibility, and compatibility.

+---

+## Acknowledgments

+Inspired by classic Hafler networks, DIY stereo adapters, and passive surround approximations dating back to the analog hi-fi era.
+This project aims to modernize those ideas for today’s stereo systems, while remaining fully open, educational, and adaptable.

+---

+## Final notes

+This repository provides a practical toolkit for stereo system enthusiasts who want to get more spatial information from stereo recordings, without buying new equipment or installing complex processors.
+The techniques herein are not replacements for true multichannel decoding, but they offer compelling benefits in musicality and immersive depth when well implemented.

+Thanks for visiting the project.
+Fork it, build it, improve it—and share your results!

 ## Disclaimer

 Use at your own risk.
 Verify amplifier topology and minimum load specifications.
 Do not tie channel negatives together on non–common-ground amplifiers.
 Always validate at low volume before regular use.